nus-cs2103/website-base/admin/appendixE-gitHub.md

    * <span id="do-not-rename">{{ icon_important_big_red }} Please do not rename the fork %%Reason: our grading scripts rely on the repo name.%%</span>
 1. **Enable the issue tracker**.
 1. **Enable GitHub Actions**: Go to the {{ show_as_rounded_tab(':fas-play-circle: Actions') }} tab and enable workflows by clicking the {{ button('I understand my workflows ...', button_style="success") }} button.
 That will enable the GitHub Actions that come with the project template.
-1. **Add members**.
-Ensure your team members have the desired level of access to your team repo.<br>
-   Recommended: Give _admin access_ to 1-2 members and _write access_ to others.
 {% if module == "CS2103" %}
 1. **Set up the project website**<br>
    Follow instructions in the [_Documentation guide_ page]({{ ab3_website }}/Documentation.html) of AB3 developer guide.
 When set up correctly, your project website should be available via the URL  `https://{{ semester | lower }}-{team-id}.github.io/tp` e.g., `https://{{ semester | lower }}-{{ module | lower }}-w13-1.github.io/tp`.